basinaviolet/GeoComply/README.md

 - ReceivedMailTest - functional tests for received message checking

 ---
+The link to the Allure report is in allureReport.txt

+---
 ### Addition information
 test "ReceivedMailTest\checkReceivedMessageByJavaMail" is disabled due to the requirements of using 2-step verification.
 Using this type of verification requires my phone during registration.
 But unfortunately this is not possible.